 The Corsair K100 RGB is a fantastic gaming keyboard.
 It's very well-built and feels comfortable to use, plus it comes with a detachable padded wrist rest.
 It's compatible with the Corsair iCUE software, which lets you customize the RGB backlighting and set macros to any key you want.
 It has many extra features like dedicated media keys, a volume control wheel, a multi-function iCUE wheel, and six dedicated macro keys.
 The Cherry MX Speed switches on our unit feel light and responsive to type on, and it's also available in the new Corsair OPX linear switches, which may provide a different typing experience from our unit's switches.
 It also has a maximum polling rate of 8000Hz and an effective update rate of 4000Hz, resulting in low latency for a responsive gaming experience.

-The Corsair K100 is fantastic for gaming.
+The Corsair K100 is excellent for gaming.
 This very well-built keyboard is comfortable to use, and it has customizable RGB backlighting.
-The Cherry MX Speed switches have a low operating force and a short pre-travel distance, and the latency is extremely low, with an 8000Hz polling rate.
-It's also available in Corsair OPX switches, which are advertised as having a shorter pre-travel distance and should feel a bit more responsive.
-All of the keys are macro-programmable, and there are six dedicated macro keys on the left side.
+The Cherry MX Speed switches have very short pre-travel distance, and the latency is extremely low.
+It's also available in Corsair OPX switches, which are optical switches advertised as having a slightly shorter pre-travel distance and will feel a bit more responsive.
+All the keys are macro-programmable, and six dedicated macro keys are on the left side.

 The Corsair K100 isn't designed to be used with mobile devices or tablets.